Contrasting Primo Water (PRMW) & Its Competitors

 Summary

-Primo Water beats its competitors on 7 of the 12 factors compared.
+Primo Water beats its rivals on 7 of the 12 factors compared.

 Primo Water Company Profile